cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 Amon said out loud, "Shit!
 They're just shit."

-A door opened and a soldier appeared.
+A door opened, and a soldier appeared.

-Soldier: "Night-Owl, resign!"
+Soldier: "Night-Owl, enough!"

 Amon rose and followed him outside.
 Marwin closed his eyes and said quietly, "Shit!
 That was a trick."
-He distorted his face, wiped the tears from his eyes and then stuffed the leaf into his mouth.
+He distorted his face, wiped the tears from his eyes, and then stuffed the leaf into his mouth.